Last Updated 13th April 2014

 1 guns and over the small dirt bridge.

 Follow this road about 300 metres until you reach some gates near an old cattle grid.
 There is a white sign on the right of these gates with Heritage Park etc on it.
 The gates may either be open or shut (we don't own these gates so have little control over them).
 If shut with a 'park closed today' sign on it, ignore the sign, and open the gates using the lever catch on the top where the two gates meet.
 Leave the gates open (though make sure you close them when you leave later that night).
-Follow the road for about 1.5 km, until you reach two old wagons either side of the road and you will see a white post and rail fence.
-Our turnoff is the dirt road to the right, about 40 - 50 metres past the wagons!
-The post and rail fence has a small gap in it.
+Follow the road for about 1.5 km, until you reach two old wagons either side of the road.
+Our turnoff is a dirt road to the right, about 40 - 50 metres past the wagons, not far past the tree on your right!
+There is a white post with a sign 'Observatory' attached to it.
 THIS IS OUR TURN OFF!
+Turn right immediately past the white post and sign.
 Yes it is a dirt road.
-If you reach a building on your left or pass or end up at the large park park and buildings, you missed the turn!.
-This dirt road goes up behind the buildings staying to the right of them.
+If miss this turn you reach a building on your left or end up at the large car park.
+Our dirt road goes up behind the buildings staying to the right of them.
 The soccer field is on your right, Basically you appear to be driving up one side of it!
 Follow this dirt road, past the house like building on your left and the road will sweep around the building.
 Continue up the road and I will be at the end of this road and pointing to where to park.

 There are two maps below to help you.
 Remember bookings are essential and I will help with information about finding us when you book!